-The Company currently maintains a total of approximately 23 published U.S. patents and applications and approximately 223 foreign counterpart patents and applications targeted at countries with significant or potential markets for the patented products and continues to develop, manufacture and test high-performance nickel- and cobalt-based alloys.
-Since fiscal 2003, the Company's technical programs have yielded eight new proprietary alloys, five of which are currently commercially available and three of which are being scaled-up to be brought to market.
-The alloys being commercialized saw significant further advancement in the process during fiscal 2015 and 2016.
+The Company currently maintains a total of approximately 24 published U.S. patents and applications and approximately 236 foreign counterpart patents and applications targeted at countries with significant or potential markets for the patented products.
+Since fiscal 2003, the Company's technical programs have yielded nine new proprietary alloys, six of which are currently commercially available and three of which are being scaled-up to be brought to market.
+The alloys being commercialized saw significant further advancement in the process during fiscal 2015, 2016 and 2017.
 HAYNES 282 alloy, which management believes will have significant commercial potential for the Company in the long term, is the subject of a U.S. patent issued in 2011.
 HAYNES 282 alloy has excellent formability, fabricability and forgeability.
 The commercial launch of HAYNES 282 alloy occurred in October 2005 and, since that time, there have been a significant number of customer tests and evaluations of this product for the hot sections of gas turbines in the aerospace and industrial gas turbine markets, as well as for automotive and other high-temperature applications.
 The alloy has already been specified into major aerospace and industrial gas turbine components.
 The Company will continue to actively promote HAYNES 282 alloy through customer engineering visits and technical presentations and papers.
-Another new alloy for use in the aerospace and industrial gas turbine markets is HAYNES 244TM alloy (U.S. patent filed in 2012 and granted in 2013).
+Another new alloy for use in the aerospace and industrial gas turbine markets is HAYNES 244 alloy (U.S. patent filed in 2012 and granted in 2013).
 It combines high strength to 1400 degrees Fahrenheit with a low coefficient of thermal expansion.
 Commercialization is ongoing for this alloy, and it has recently been specified into a major aerospace component.

-In the chemical processing industry, customers have found extensive applications for HASTELLOY G-35 alloy particularly in wet phosphoric acid production.
+In the chemical processing industry, customers have found extensive applications for HASTELLOY G-35 alloy, particularly in wet phosphoric acid production.
 Management expects demand for this alloy will continue to grow.
-Commercialization of HASTELLOY C-22HS alloy has also continued, and the alloy has already found applications in the
+Commercialization of HASTELLOY C-22HS alloy has also continued, and the alloy has already found applications in the oil and gas industry.
+Testing, evaluation and promotion of this alloy is ongoing with special emphasis on applications for